manojbusam/DesignPatterns/README.md

 # Different Design patterns in Software Architecture Implementation using Python

-Certainly!
-Here's a list of various design patterns used in software development:

 ### Creational Design Patterns:
 1. **Singleton Pattern:** Ensures a class has only one instance and provides a global point of access to it.
 Here is an example of a Ticket Dispensing Machine designed with a Singleton Design Pattern.